esimionato/sethetter.github.com/about.md

 I have a passion for both music and technology that I love to share with my students.
 I hope to do the same for my audience here on this site.

 But aside from all that this blog is to help me document and track my personal education.
-Hopefully I can share some of that knowledge along the wasy as well.
+Hopefully I can share some of that knowledge along the way as well.